Part 9: How To Answer Comprehension Questions

 This is the Effect part of our T.E.E. structure.

-In his poem, Hughes is saying that without dreams to drive us, life becomes empty and devoid purpose.
+In his poem, Hughes is saying that without dreams to drive us, life becomes empty and devoid of purpose.

-Let’s put it all together.
+Now, put it all together.

 Hughes uses a pair of metaphors to represent the importance of dreams.
 Hughes relates to us that if we forget or fail to nourish our dreams, life becomes “a broken-winged bird / That cannot fly” and “a barren field / Frozen with snow.”
 These metaphors capture the importance of dreams to the meaning we find in our lives.
-In his poem, Hughes is saying that without dreams to drive us, life becomes empty and devoid purpose.
+In his poem, Hughes is saying that without dreams to drive us, life becomes empty and devoid of purpose.

 Now, while this is a good response that would get full marks, it is a little long-winded.

 Hughes uses a pair of metaphors to relate to us that if we forget or fail to nourish our dreams, life becomes “a broken-winged bird / That cannot fly” and “a barren field / Frozen with snow.”
-These metaphors represent Hughes’ belief that without dreams to drive us life becomes empty and devoid purpose, capturing the importance of dreams to the meaning we find in our lives.
+These metaphors represent Hughes’ belief that without dreams to drive us life becomes empty and devoid of purpose, capturing the importance of dreams to the meaning we find in our lives.

 beginners-guide-year-7-8-english-how-to-answer-comprehension-questions-read-efficiently